thuml/Transfer-Learning-Library/examples/domain_adaptation/keypoint_detection/README.md

 ## Experiment and Results

 The shell files give the script to reproduce the results with specified hyper-parameters.
-For example, if you want to train DANN on Office31, use the following script
+For example, if you want to train RegDA on RHD->H3D, use the following script

 ```shell script
 # Train a RegDA on RHD -> H3D task using PoseResNet.